ymw0331/vanilla-javascript-20-projects/readme.md

 **Picture in Picture** - _Screen Capture API_<br>
 <em>
-This web app allows you to open a video in Picture-in-Picture mode, which lets you watch the video in a small floating window on top of other windows.
-It uses the Screen Capture API to capture a portion of the screen and display it in the Picture-in-Picture window.
+Opens a video in Picture-in-Picture mode by capturing a portion of the screen using the Screen Capture API.
 </em>

 🔗 <https://vjs-wayney-picture-in-picture.netlify.app/>